typisttech/sunny/README.txt

 * Purge homepage, tag pages and category pages cache during post update.
 * Purge images during post update.
+* Turn on develop mode when login
+* Purge CloudFlare when Super Cache purge
+* Blacklist an IP when WP Better Secuity lockdown it

 Things you need to know: